Jack Newfield: Early life and education

-Career in journalism
+Career

+Journalism

 Newfield considered himself a "participatory journalist", involved in politics and advocacy.
 Inspired by Lincoln Steffens, Jacob Riis, and I.F.
 Stone, Newfield held himself to a professional standard of moral emotionalism.
 On this he wrote, "Compassion without anger can become merely sentiment or pity.
 Knowledge without anger can stagnate into mere cynicism and apathy.
 Anger improves lucidity, persistence, audacity, and memory."

-In 1964, he was hired by editor Dan Wolf to write for The Village Voice.
+In 1964, he was hired by editor Dan Wolf to write for the Village Voice.
 Newfield said he set out to "combine activism with writing" and advised like-minded journalists to "create a constituency for reform and don't stop until you have made some progress or positive results."
 In 1968, Newfield covered the Chicago Democratic Convention, where he famously threw a typewriter from the window of his Chicago hotel at police that he saw beating demonstrators.
 By 1988, Newfield had contributed 700 articles to the newspaper over 24 years on staff as a reporter, columnist and senior editor.
 From 1988, Newfield was editor and writer in an investigative reporting unit at the New York Daily News.
 Ardently pro-labor, he made a principled choice to support a 1990 strike by the newspaper's unionized reporters and refused to cross the picket line, resigning his editorship.
 Shortly thereafter, he joined the New York Post as a columnist.
 After conservative publisher Rupert Murdoch resumed ownership of the publication, Newfield wrote columns and investigative articles for The New York Sun, The New York Observer and The Nation.

 In 1980, the Center for Investigative Reporting awarded Newfield the George Polk Award for Political Reporting, and he received a New York State Bar Association Special Award in 1986 for his series of articles on wrongfully convicted Bobby McLaughlin.
 In 2000, he was honored with the 25-Year News Achievement Award from the Society of the Silurians.
 Since 2006, Hunter College awards the Jack Newfield Professorship each spring to a distinguished journalist representative of his legacy of investigative journalism.